 The foliage of T. albertiana is quite different: the leaves are narrower, greener, more densely-packed and generally somewhat untidy-looking.
 This species has been faster-growing than the others, has already flowered twice in 2018 and soon produced enough roots to anchor itself firmly to its supporting trunk - all artificial support was soon removed and the plant is now able to take its exposed position in its stride.
 Its small and solitary (in my case, at least) flowers are a striking vermilion-scarlet which makes them visible from a long distance.
 So far it shows promise.

 T. duratii is different yet again.
 It is a large plant and finds support amongst branches in a manner similar to a South-American sloth.
 The ends of its leaves curl around, forming firm hooks from which the plant hangs.
 As it grows new leaves reach out and pull the plant upwards.
 It does not grow any roots.
 In this respect it is a bit like a large solitary T. usenoides but, unlike its cousin, it is very slow-growing and will take many years to make even a modest clump.
 It is also relatively expensive and it can be painful to lose a large specimen.
 None of this makes it an ideal plant to experiment with.
 My two plants are small and unlikely to reach flowering size any time in the near future.
 To grow T. duratii it is probably best to have it firmly secured with wire rather than to let it scramble around at will.

 Large clumps of T. duratii do not fail to impress but its reluctance readily to branch will frustrate and eventually, when it flowers, it may disappoint.
-However, I shall persevere with my plants and report back in a decade or two.
+However, despite my usual care (generally sufficient but never obsessive) my plants did not grow satisfactorily nor did they survive more than two winters.
+Rot was the culprit - even in the greenhouse.

 For additional information about growing tillandsias outdoors in the U.K. see 'The Frustrated Gardener'4.